Tom McInnis (North Carolina politician)

 Thomas Moses McInnis (born April 16, 1954) is an American politician.
 He was elected to the North Carolina State Senate in 2014.
-A Republican, he serves the 25th District which previously included Anson, Richmond, Scotland, Stanly and a portion of Rowan counties.
-Due to the redrawing of the legislative district maps in 2018, District 25 now includes Anson, Moore, Richmond and Scotland Counties.
+A Republican, he serves the 21st senate district.
+He previously served the 25th senate district until 2023.
+Due to the redrawing of the legislative district maps in 2018, the 25th District now includes Anson, Moore, Richmond and Scotland counties.

-McInnis was born in Richmond County, North Carolina.
-The son of a farmer and a public-school teacher, he grew up in a modest, working-class family on a farm in Richmond County.
-He learned from his parents the value of a dollar, the importance of a relevant education, and how to work hard to earn a living.
-He put himself through school and began a business in the auction marketing industry, Iron Horse Auction Company, in 1983.
-According to "The Land Report," Iron Horse Auction Company was named one of the Top 10 Auction companies in the United States in 2013.
+McInnis was born in Richmond County, North Carolina; he is the son of a farmer and a public-school teacher, and grew up in a working-class family farm.
+McInnis began a business in the auction marketing industry, establishing the Iron Horse Auction Company in 1983.
+According to The Land Report, Iron Horse Auction Company was named one of the top 10 auction companies in the United States in 2013.

-Currently in his third term of the North Carolina State Senate, McInnis is the Chairperson of the Senate Transportation Committee for Policy and Appropriations as well as the Co-Chair of the Agriculture and Forestry Study Commission.
+Currently in his sixth term of the North Carolina State Senate, McInnis is the Chairperson of the Senate Transportation Committee for Policy and Appropriations as well as the Co-Chair of the Agriculture and Forestry Study Commission.
 Other committee appointments include: Commerce and Insurance, State and Local Government, Agriculture Environmental and Natural Resources, Select Committee on Prison Safety, Education and Higher Education, Appropriation and Base Budget.